Subrahmanyapuram

 Subrahmanyapuram is a 2018 Indian Telugu-language mystery thriller film starring Sumanth and Eesha Rebba directed by Santosh and produced by Sudhakara Reddy and Dheeraj.
 This film is spiritual sequel to the film Karthikeya starring Nikhil Siddharth.
-This film became a box-office bomb, although there was some praise for the leading actor's performance.

 Plot

 This entire film revolves around a young lad Karthiik (Sumanth), who is meant to solve the mystery of a town named Subrahmanyapuram.

 Production

 The director narrated the script to Sumanth in February 2018.
 Sumanth plays an atheist in the film.
 This film is Sumanth's 25th film and was launched in March 2018 during the festival of Ugadi.
 The film was shot in Sriramapuram in East Godavari and Hyderabad.
 The first look of the film was revealed in July 2018.
 In August of the same year, around fifty percent of the shooting was completed.
 Rana Daggubati gave a voice-over for some scenes in the film.
 The shooting of the film finished in October 2018.
 The teaser was released during Dussehra in late October.
 The trailer was released in November.
 This film was released on 7 Dec 2018.